2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 You can use the same size speakers in the rear doors.
 GM uses 4-ohm speakers back here, so if you're want to keep the factory radio, you can install just about any speakers.

 If you rarely have passengers in the rear seats, you might consider using these locations for midrange speakers that will really fill out your music’s sound.
 On the other hand, if you do a lot of people-hauling, you should consider replacing the rear door speakers with full-range units, which will maintain some high notes for back-seat passengers.

 The Bose system includes A-pillar tweeters.
 (Crutchfield Research Photo)

-Bass in your Silverado
+Bass in your Silverado or Sierra

-If your Silverado came equipped with the Bose system, there is a small woofer mounted in the center console, along with the amplifier that powers all your factory Bose speakers.
+If your Silverado or Sierra came equipped with the Bose system, there is a small woofer mounted in the center console, along with the amplifier that powers all your factory Bose speakers.
 If you want more bass, it’s a good idea to simply eliminate or bypass this woofer and add a new, larger sub with a more powerful amp.

 Thanks to a variety of custom enclosures that fit in the center console or under the rear seats, you’ll be able to keep valuable interior room and add more kick to your music and movies.
 To see the complete list of what's available, enter your truck's information in our Outfit My Car page.

 A variety of sub enclosures will fit these trucks, including a dual 10" model that goes under the rear seat.

 A well-appointed truck deserves well-chosen audio and electronic gear.
 (Crutchfield Research Photo)